Lucra-Sports/EncryptCard/README.md

 - works on M1 iOS Simulator
 - open source
 - can be recompiled for future optimizations
+- unit tests
-- tested: unit and acceptance tests for encryption and decryption
+- acceptance tests for decryption, see: https://github.com/Lucra-Sports/EncryptCardTests
 - enables storing certificate in a standard format